libxx1/Girls-in-the-Game/Get.into.the.Game.md

 	![screenshot](football-felix.png)

-+ Next, locate the ‘New sprite’ icons from the Sprite box.
++ Next, locate the ‘New sprite’ icons from the 'Sprites' box.
 Click ‘Choose sprite from library’ to open up a list of all the Scratch sprites.

 	![screenshot](football-library.png)